gkcolumbia/grp_project1/readme.md

 This file contains the function that upload the information to the database. upload_data(list_foreclosures) iterates over the list and check if the foreclosure, property or plantiff already exist and depending on this it is updated or inserted into the repective table.

+4.dbexport.pgsql
+This is a psql database that resulted after running the run.py file.

 ## Run Instructions